Steamed Clams with Garlic Butter and Wine is a delicious treat to serve year round!

 - I prefer to use a buttery Chardonnay wine because it makes a richer sauce.

-Once you bring the sauce to a boil add the clams and remaining butter, cover with a lid, and cook for about 8 minutes.
+- Once you bring the sauce to a boil add the clams and remaining butter, cover with a lid, and cook for about 8 to 10 minutes.
+Until clams open evenly.

 Suggestions for Wine Pairings: